totopus/MovieShop/README.md

 #### You can View Purchased Movie, Favorited Movies, and Reviews You Made Once Logged In.
 ![Alt text](/1.PNG)

+#### This is Purchased Movies Page.
+#### You can See All Purchased Movies.
+You can Click On Purchase Details to See Detailed Purchase Informations.
 ![Alt text](/2.PNG)

 ![Alt text](/3.PNG)